criblio/appscope/docs/Rules.md

 the result is that /var/run/appscope is mounted in new containers.
 ```

-### Scenario: Edge running on the host
+### Scenario: Rules deployed from a host (i.e. Cribl Edge running on the host)

-Start edge (as defined in cribl documentation):
+Start Cribl Edge (as defined in Cribl documentation):
 ```
 <switch the user to root>
 curl https://cdn.cribl.io/dl/4.1.3/cribl-4.1.3-15457782-linux-x64.tgz -o ~/Downloads/cribl.tgz